CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/security/severity-guidelines.md

 ## Critical severity {#TOC-Critical-severity}

-Critical severity issues allow an attacker to read or write arbitrary resources (including but not limited to the file system, registry, network, et c.) on the underlying platform, with the user's full privileges.
+Critical severity issues allow an attacker to read or write arbitrary resources (including but not limited to the file system, registry, network, etc.) on the underlying platform, with the user's full privileges.

 They are normally assigned priority **Pri-0** and assigned to the current stable